-Module code: FMIA613 Semester 1 NQR-Level:7

-Title: Biopharmaceutics

-- acquire the basic principles of biophamaceutics and pharmacokenitics; - describe the various factors (dissolutions, absorption, gastine emphying rate presence of food etc.) on the bio-availability of various drugs; - advise patients with regard to the correct use of drug dosage regimens in order to optimise drug therapy; - describe the various parameters used to determine the bio-availability of drugs; and - describe the various characteristics of drugs that may cause pharmacokinetic variability.

-Methods of Delivery:
+Module code: FMIA613 Semester 1 NQR-Level:7 Title: Biopharmaceutics Module Outcomes: After the completion of the module, the stud ent should be able to: acquire the basic principles of biopham aceutics and pharr nacokenitics; describe the various factors (dissolutions, absorption, gastine emphying rate presence of food etc.) on the bio-availability of various drugs; advise patients with regard to the correct use of drug dosage regimens in order to optimise drug therapy; describe the various parameters used to determine the bio-availability of drugs; and • describe the various characteristics of drugs that may cause pharmacokinetic variability.
+Methods of Delivery: Telematic.
+Assessment methods: Learners must write an exam.
+A second exam opportunity is available if a learner did not pass the first opportunity. the first opportunity.